KarlR24/FitzHugh-Nagumo-on-Networks/README.md

  ## Pngs to GIF/Video

-The following functions create sequences of png images which are used to create GIFs/videos. \
+The following functions create sequences of png images which are used to create GIFs or videos with the functions GIF_creator() and video_maker() respectively. \
 There are several different ways to visualize the network dynamics:

 ### Evolution of the Dynamics on the Network